geodynamics/aspect/cookbooks/shell_3d_postprocess/doc/shell_3d_postprocess.md

 and downwelling flow along the equator causes alternating topography high and lows at the top and bottom surface ({numref}`fig:pp`).
-In {numref}`fig:pp` c, d we have subtracted the mean dynamic topography from the output field as a postprocessing step outside of .
+In {numref}`fig:pp` c, d we have subtracted the mean dynamic topography from the output field as a postprocessing step outside of ASPECT.
 Since mass is conserved within the Earth, the mean dynamic topography should always be zero, however, the outputted values might not fulfill this constraint if the resolution of the model is not high enough to provide an accurate solution.
 This cookbook only uses a refinement